-June 30, 20 17

-Inflation Active member payroll growth Investment rate of return 2.50 percent per year3.25 percent per year7.50 percent
+June 30, 2018 Inflation Active member payroll growth Investment rate of return 2.50 percent per year3.25 percent per year7.50 percent June 30), 2017 Inflation Active member payroll growth Investment rate of return 2.50 percent per year3.25 percent per year7.50 percent

-June 30, 20 16

-Inflation 2.50 percent per year

-Active member payroll growth 3.25 percent per year

-Investment rate of return 7.50 percent

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
-The cost of living benefit increases for retirees are assumed to be 1.00 percent through 2044 and 2.50 percent thereafter.
+Cost of living benefit increases for retirees are assumed to be 1.25 percent.

-Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2018, valuation were based on the results of actuarial experience studies.
 The experience study for the General Employees Plan was dated June 30, 2015.
+Economic assumptions were updated in 2017 based on a review of inflation and investment return assumptions.